UWNETLAB/pdpp/README.md

 ![](img/tree_2.png)

 The tree diagram shows that 'task_1' exists, that its input directory contains `example_data.csv` (which is hard linked to the `example_data.csv` file in `_import_`, meaning that any changes to one will be reflected in the other).
-The `src` directory also contains a Python script titled `task_1.py` -- for the sake of convenience, `pdpp` populates new tasks with a synonymous Python script.^[This file should be deleted or renamed if the task requires source code by a different name or using a different programming language.]
+The `src` directory also contains a Python script titled `task_1.py` -- for the sake of convenience, `pdpp` populates new tasks with a synonymous Python script.This file should be deleted or renamed if the task requires source code by a different name or using a different programming language.]
 For this example, we'll populate the Python script with a simple set of instructions for loading `example_data.csv`, adding one to each of the items in it, and then saving it as a new `.csv` file in the `output` subdirectory of the `task_1` directory:

 ```python
 import csv